 Join a Guided Tour for an up-close look at large research telescopes at McDonald Observatory in West Texas.

 Your purchase of a Daytime Pass is the ticket to many great activities.
 Inside the Frank N. Bash Visitors Center, explore the Decoding Starlight exhibit and enjoy a Solar Viewing Program (typically 45-50 minutes) in our theater featuring live (weather dependent) telescope images of our nearest star, the Sun, including views of such solar features as sunspots, prominences, and flares, every day of the week at 11 a.m. and 2 p.m.
-For insight into the workings of a professional scientific research facility, take a 90-minute tour with a knowledgeable guide to one of our large research telescopes immediately following the Solar Viewings.
-Tours often sell out, especially on holiday weekends and during summer months, so we recommend you reserve tickets online in advance (see below).
+For insight into the workings of a professional scientific research facility, take an approximately 90-100-minute tour with a knowledgeable guide to one of our large research telescopes immediately following the Solar Viewings.
+Tours often sell out, especially on holiday weekends and during summer months, so we strongly recommend you reserve discounted tickets online in advance (see below).
 Daytime passes may be purchased online (assuming availability) until midnight before the program.
 Check the calendar for program offerings and start times for the date you plan to visit.

 Self Guided Tours of our largest telescope, the 362-inch Hobby-Eberly Telescope, are available at no charge from 10 a.m. to 5 p.m. daily.